2023 Best Education Schools in New York

 After completing their degree, education graduates from Syracuse carry an average student debtload of $24,894.

-Read full report on Education at Syracuse University
+Full Education at Syracuse University Report

 Alfred University came in at #9 in this year’s edition of the Best Education Schools in New York ranking.
-Alfred is a small private not-for-profit school located in the town of Alfred.
+Alfred is a small private not-for-profit school located in the remote town of Alfred.

 After completing their degree, education graduates from Alfred carry an average student debtload of $25,062.

 St John’s University - New York did quite well in this year’s ranking of the best schools for education students.
 It came in at #10 on the list.
-STJ is a large private not-for-profit school located in the city of Queens.
+STJ is a fairly large private not-for-profit school located in the city of Queens.

 On average, education graduates from STJ take out $26,750 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $797.